Web 3.0 IP Protection

 Find out more about cybersquatting here

 Impersonators aim to make money off your brand’s IP rights.
-They impersonate the rights holder while purchasing the domain name, then try to sell it to the rightful owner (or anybody else) for a significantly higher price.
+They impersonate the rights holder while purchasing the domain name, then, similar to cybersquatting, try to sell it to the rightful owner (or anybody else) for a significantly higher price.

-Branding on Web 3.0 is not at all different from branding on Web 2.0.
-Fraudulent and/or bad quality content like product listings and pictures can confuse shoppers and hurt a brand’s carefully constructed image and reputation.
+Fraudulent and/or bad quality content, like product listings and pictures, can confuse shoppers and hurt a brand’s carefully constructed image and reputation.

-ICANN is not responsible for the oversight of Web 3.0 domains, and none of the DNS laws and regulations in place to protect brand owner’s rights are applicable in the Web 3.0 environment.
+ICANN is not responsible for the oversight of Web 3.0 domains, and current DNS laws do not apply.
+Rightsholders must therefore protect their IP rights independently in this environment.

 Enforcement